 When we moved to France in 2016 it was the year of our 30th anniversary.
 Well before we knew that we’d be living overseas we came up with a variety of possibilities for celebrating that happy occasion.
 We’d had lots of fun on cruises so a transatlantic crossing, sailing from California to Hawaii, Greek Island hopping, and a big friends and family reunion cruise all made it to the list.
 Since we had rented European castles together with friends a few times, having a big Downton Abbey style party somewhere in the countryside with friends from both sides of the Atlantic sounded great.
 So did rail trips, especially if they took us to wine destinations like Bordeaux or Cognac where we had not yet been.
 What about combining cruising and the train with a trip on the Rhine river, returning on the tracks running beside it?
 If we waited until December we could fly over for the Christkindlmarkts (Christmas markets) in Germany and les marchés de Noël in France.
 So many choices.
-Read the rest of this entry
+Continue reading “On the border of Christmas markets”

 To encourage business owners to decorate their shop windows during the holiday season, the city sponsors a contest during December.
 There is a small local prize for the winner, but from what we understand the motivation is more about being part of the community; joining in with the others rather than trying to outdo someone else.
 We walked around the main shopping streets and got some shots of our favorites; sometimes the entire storefront and occasionally just one ornament tucked among many.
 Enjoy the show!

 The street we live on in Carcassonne is fairly quiet.
 Most of the cars we see are from neighbors who are jockeying for one of the rare parking places that are on only one side of the road.
 Few large trucks dare to venture past us realizing that they would certainly clip off the sideview mirror of anyone who forgot to fold it inwards although twice a week the skillful drivers of the city’s trash and recycling trucks manage to make it.
 There’s even a narrow sidewalk on both sides that is typically blocked on one side by parked cars while the other side gives us a place to stand, huddled against the wall, to allow one of those big vehicles passage should they have unknowingly turned down our petite rue.
 Not too long after we had moved in, it was on that little walking path that we first noticed a small dog with a green collar whom we now call “the dog who walks himself”.
-Read the rest of this entry
+Continue reading “The dog who walks himself”

 Our neighbor is from Paris and is used to, I’m sure, some really stellar events.
 After all, growing up in the shadow of the Eiffel Tower has to be pretty impressive yet she remains unjaded.
 Having moved to Carcassonne for love, her perspective on the world is very down to earth.
 As an example, for someone who can’t eat dairy products nor gluten she proclaims “but I can eat all of the fruits, vegetables, and meat that I want” and adds “and I’m fond of the local wine”.
 We can identify with that positive attitude!
 It didn’t surprise us then, when she told us that although we’d recently returned from Strasbourg, site of Europe’s first Christmas market in 1570, we would still find the festivities in Carcassonne mignon, or in our translated word “cute”.
 She was right.
-Read the rest of this entry
+Continue reading “Christmas magic in Carcassonne”

 On Thursday we went to the dentist for the first time since we moved here and as the French sometimes say “It wasn’t terrible”.
 In fact, the visit itself was much less traumatic than the buildup in our heads of simply making the appointment.
 Phoning a business remains a challenge especially when you must explain that you’re a new patient, that there are actually two of you who need to see the doctor, preferably with back-to-back appointments, and because of language classes you can’t show up on Wednesday mornings or Friday afternoons.
 Granted, all of that is now easy enough to say in French and even have the person on the other end of the phone understand you but the test comes in figuring out their reply.
 If you’ve chosen a small office you might be talking directly to the doctor, perhaps already busy with a patient, so that just adds to the anxiety.
 We were delighted, therefore, to find a dental practice large enough to have a receptionist we could talk to in-person, so we walked right in.
 Continue reading “Chez le dentiste”

 Although probably not a bestseller, there is a publication from the Ministry of the Interior of France that anyone who is thinking of moving here will probably want on their electronic bookshelf.
 The price is certainly right—free—and it contains lots of practical information about preparing for the move and then what to do once you’ve arrived in your new country.
 Just as important, Living in France also addresses the key values represented in the Republic’s motto: Liberty, Equality, Fraternity.
 This is followed by, “These are not simply abstract concepts: these values have concrete effects on day-to-day life by means of the rights and obligations of citizens and residents.”
 These benefits apply to the French themselves, to those of us living here, and even to visitors.
-Read the rest of this entry
+Continue reading “Living in France—the book”